 My name is Judith.
-I live in Low Moor, Bradford with my eleven-year-old son, our Dachshund, Chief, and our cat, Cat (he was a stray-who-decided-to-stay and we'd got used to calling him Cat by then).
+I live in Low Moor, Bradford with my thirteen-year-old son, our Dachshund, Chief, and our cat, Cat (he was a stray-who-decided-to-stay and we'd got used to calling him Cat by then).
 I am a voracious reader - my favourite pastime which I don't get enough time for.
 I love maths too, especially primary school maths because I think it's the maths we use for the rest of our lives, so I think it's relevant to everybody.
 I enjoy music - I go to gigs, play the guitar for pleasure (definitely not to entertain others), can read music a little from piano lessons as a child, which helps me when I sing in a local choir, which I really like - it's a great feeling, singing with a group of people.
 I started working in schools quite late, only after I had my son: I wish I'd done it earlier because, it might sound a little corny, but it really is a joy (most of the time!) and an absolute privilege to be around children as they learn and grow.
 I've had a varied career, and taken a great deal of pleasure from it, but never more so than when helping a child to succeed and feel great about themselves.
 Best job in the world.

 I have worked in Upper Key Stage 2 in primary schools for a number of years, and until April 2017, worked as an HLTA in primary school teaching French, RE, PSHE and Computing, as well as devising and delivering interventions in Maths and English across years 5 and 6.
 I have previously successfully coached groups of Year 6 children who were preparing to sit the Level 6 Maths paper (when SATs existed and had levels).